 The aim of this module is to provide students with a critical understanding of the nature and extent of crime and deviance in contemporary society, and the main ways in which they can be explained and controlled.
 Focusing upon contemporary sociological theories of crime against a background of the classical ideas within the field, this module will provide undergraduates with an opportunity to engage with the most up-to-date debates in an area of great interest in contemporary society.

 Method of assessment

 There is no text that covers the course as a whole.
-The following books are trecommended for this course in order of difficulty from introductory to advanced.
+The following books are recommended for this course.

 Carrabine, E. et al. (2014) Criminology: A Sociological Introduction (3rd ed.).
 London: Routledge

 Lilly, J. et al (2018) Criminological Theory: Context and Consequences.
 (7th ed.)
 Thousand Oaks, Ca.: Sage

 Tierney, J., (2013) Criminology: Theory and Context.
 (3rd ed.).
 Edinburgh: Pearson.

 McLaughlin, E., J. Muncie and G. Hughes (2013) Criminological Perspectives: Essential Readings (3rd ed.).
 London: Sage.

 Downes, D and Rock, P (2016) Understanding Deviance: A Guide to the Sociology of Rule Breaking (7th ed.).
 Oxford: Oxford University Press